 With 14 years of experience, Joseph “Jed” Ruccio advises clients on contracts and dispute avoidance resolution for their construction projects.
 He counsels clients on the preparation of project contracts and implementation of best practices.
 Whether involved from a project’s inception or brought in to handle a distressed project, Mr. Ruccio has the industry and legal experience to help a client avoid disputes or to minimize their cost and duration.
 He is well-versed in numerous types of alternative dispute resolution, and should litigation be unavoidable, he has the “first chair” trial experience necessary to counsel and represent them.
 He has been involved all manner of construction claims, including those related to construction and design defects, change orders, indemnification, delay, mechanics liens, and surety bonds.

-The advice he provides to private and public project owners and contractors begins at the planning and bidding phase where he counsels them on procurement policies and applicable with procurement statutes.
+The advice he provides to private and public project owners and contractors begins at the planning and bidding phase where he counsels them on procurement issues, including any applicable procurement statutes.
 Mr. Ruccio guides clients through the negotiation and drafting of their project agreements, including contractor, subcontractor, design, project management, and surety bond agreements.
 He stays committed throughout the life of the project providing ongoing advice on statutory compliance issues and, significantly, on how to avoid or minimize claims, hoping to avoid donning his litigation hat.

 Jed has the necessary experience to represent his clients in any forum: mediation, arbitration, and trial and appellate courts.